Why Study Physics?

 Society of Physics Students

-The Saint Anselm Physics Department is proud to support our students in a wide variety of learning opportunities that encourage them to apply their skills off-campus.
+The Saint Anselm Physics Department is proud to support our students in a variety of learning opportunities that encourage them to apply their skills off-campus.
 This includes the ability to travel and participate in national physics and astronomy conferences and the option to gain work experience off-campus through our internship program.